SzybkiSasza/presentations/snowflake-e4e-27112024/README.md

 ### Running the test app

-You can run the test app and experiment with the example files in the `./code/src/App.tsx` file by running from the `code` directory (`pnpm` suggested, but may use your preferred package manager):
+You can run the test app and experiment with the "phase" components linked in the Router section of the `./code/src/App.tsx` file by running the app from the `code` directory (`pnpm` suggested, but may use your preferred package manager):

 ```bash